CFA19SCM95L/CS525/Assignment1/README.txt

 11. readNextBlock (SM_FileHandle *fHandle, SM_PageHandle memPage)
-        The position of the new block is one more than the current position.
+        The number of the position of the new block is 1 bigger than the number of the current position.
         The function readBlock() is implemented from the new block position (nextpos), and the specified file and page handle.